docker/docs/swarm/secure-swarm-tls.md

 ## How does Docker Engine authenticate using TLS

-In this section, you'll learn how Docker Engine and Swarm use PKI and certificates to increase security.
+This section shows how Docker Engine and Swarm use PKI and certificates to increase security.

 <!--[metadata]>Need to know about encryption too<![end-metadata]-->